top of page

 What qualifications are required to become a Technical Superintendent?

-Typically, Technical Superintendents have a marine engineering background.
+Typically, Technical Superintendents have a marine or mechanical engineering background.
 They may need certifications in maritime safety and pollution prevention.
 Much of their knowledge comes from experience rather than formal education.

 How do Technical Superintendents manage fleet efficiency and operational costs?